Go Server Notes

 The better Go servers support ratings of players.
 This makes it possible for you to select an opponent of your own strength, or to set an appropriate handicap.

 The rating systems differ from the EGF ratings system and vary from server to server.
-When you start playing on a server, you will be "NR" (not rated), or you may assign yourself a rating.
+When you start playing on a server, you will be "NR" (not rated), or you may be able to assign yourself a rating.
 After a few games, the server will assign you an official rating.
+Unsure ratings are often marked with a question mark.

 One should try to be polite at all times.
 Bear in mind that the people you encounter will not necessarily have English as their native language, if they speak it at all.